FalloutNewVegas188/Organizing-Projects-Initial-Demo/README.md

-In this exercise we will practice initializing organizing projects.
+In this exercise we will practice initializing organizing projects